 Differences: InfoArmor vs LifeLock

 LifeLock is more geared toward the individual consumer whose intended goal is to protect themselves and their family members.
 InfoArmor, while it does offer protection to individuals, is designed more for businesses and their employees.
-While InfoArmor does offer quite a few services, LifeLock offers a more comprehensive list at a more affordable price.
+While InfoArmor does offer quite a few features, LifeLock offers a more comprehensive list at a more affordable price.

 - LifeLock's packages include Norton antivirus